Cell and Organ Transplantology. 2016; 4(1):10-13.

 Conclusion.
 Thus, transplantation of cord blood total nucleated cells in complex treatment of congestive heart failure has led to a greater efficiency of therapy and a significant reduce of CHF manifestations in patients.

-Keywords: heart failure, nuclei-containing cord blood cells, cell transplantationFull Text PDF
+Key words: heart failure, nucleated cord blood cells, cell transplantationFull Text PDF (eng) Full Text PDF (ua)

 |1.
 Braunwald E. Heart failure.
 J Am Coll Cardiol.
 2013; 1: 1–20.